yireo/Yireo_AdditionalLanguageFile/README.md

     composer require yireo/additional-language-file

+And of course afterwards use the regular commands to enable the module.

 ## Technical architecture
 This module remaps the preference for the original `Magento\Framework\Translate` file to a new class.